CNES/EleFits/doc/breaking_changes.md

 This is done to make transition smoother on client code side.
 Therefore, in 3.2, the user can use both 3.x and 4.x versions of the API.
 Items removed from the API in 4.0 are marked deprecated in 3.2.

-For each breaking change, this page details the underlying reasons, the status in version 3.2, and how to adapt the client code.

 ### EL_FitsIO becomes EleFits and associated changes